EI2030/Low-power-E-Paper-OS/README.md

 "While the bill moved through the legislature, the OSI, FSF, Software Freedom Conservancy, and Linux Foundation all sat it out — no testimony, no public analysis, no formal opposition on the record.
 The 2026 session is the window to fix it."

-Because they're not geeks, they're bureaucrats.
+Because they're not geeks anymore, they're bureaucrats.

 https://www.techradar.com/computing/software/californias-age-verification-law-is-proving-controversial-heres-what-you-need-to-know-and-why-some-linux-distros-are-in-the-firing-line